KisuTech/Monitoring/README.md

 ## Project Setup
 1.<b>Write the yaml file for the prometheus with Node-exporter and grafana</b>
-   - Node is running on port:"write your ip address here":9100
+   - Node is configured to runon port:"write your ip address here":9100
-   - Prometheus is running on port:"write your ip address here":9090
+   - Prometheus is configured to run on port:"write your ip address here":9090
-   - grafana is running on the port:"write your ip address here":3000
+   - grafana is configured to run on the port:"write your ip address here":3000

 2.<b>Write Docker Compose file for the grafana,prometheus,cadviser</b>
    - Here the Prometheus is depend upon the Node-exporter(Node-exporter helps to analyze the VM Resources{cpu,memory})